Home / Chemicals & Materials / Advanced Materials / E-Waste Management Market

 The market size in Asia Pacific was 23.39 million tons in 2023 and registered a favorable growth rate during the forecast period.
 China is the hub for electrical and electronic equipment manufacturing and consumption.
 It produces the highest amount of e-waste in Asia Pacific.
 Additionally, growing government initiatives and active participation in e-waste collection and recycling activities are likely to drive the regional market.

 Europe is one of the key regions in terms of e-waste recycling and reusing.
-Various government initiatives to practice greener and sustainable solutions and reduce the adverse impact of e-waste generation are likely to boost growth.
+Various government initiatives to practice greener and more sustainable solutions and reduce the adverse impact of e-waste generation are likely to boost growth.
 For instance, in 2020, the European Commission launched a new circular economy action plan involving reducing electronic and electrical waste.

 North America has stringent regulations and policies for e-waste collection and disposal.
-In the state of Victoria, it is illegal for e-waste to enter landfill as it contains hazardous substances and must be separated from other waste.
+In the state of Victoria, it is illegal for e-waste to enter landfills as it contains hazardous substances and must be separated from other waste.
 The EPA imposes the Victorian Government’s e-waste policy in the state.
 The presence of major recycling and reprocessing firms in the region is expected to fuel the e-waste management industry growth.

 List of Key Companies E-waste Management Market